hernanmorales-navarrete/EPIC_5/Dorothy_Coding_Challenge/Stage_2/cybersecurity.md

 2. Find a password encrypted with Caesar cipher
 3. Find a target encrypted file
 4. Decrypt the target file using the found password
+5. Visualise the content of the target file

 ###  Hint
-You can use the file weight to find it
+You can use the file weight to find it.

 ---